-If you’re unaware of the term, Computer monitoring software is a type of application that can be installed on a computer to monitor and log everything that happens on that computer, for you to then look over at a later date.
+If you’re unaware of the term, Computer monitoring software then let me tell you that it is a type of application that can be installed on a computer to monitor and log everything that happens on that computer, for you to then look over at a later date.

 It is usually used by schools & parents wanting to keep an eye on kids, or employers who want to keep an eye on their employees.
 There are a variety of monitoring applications available online, but in this article we’re going to take a look at one in particular: Gecko Monitor.

 Gecko Monitor is a stealth computer monitoring application from Gecko (parental control software is also available from them) which is available to download online from their website.
 Once installed and set up, Gecko Monitor will run in stealth, meaning it will be completely hidden from anyone using the computer.
 Even computer whiz kids won’t know it’s running, as you’ll see no sign of it in places like the start menu, task manager, add/remove programs tool or the program files directory.
 In fact, the only way to open the software is by using a key combination and password that you choose when you set up the program.

 Gecko Monitor will start in hidden mode every time the computer is turned on, and will start monitoring from the moment someone starts using the computer.
 A range of activities will be monitored, and the reports will be organized into corresponding sections.